 2. Bike in your lane.

-If you are planning to ride and take a cycling adventure in Amsterdam, you must adhere to the traffic regulations, including remaining on the bike path.
+If you plan to ride and take a cycling adventure in Amsterdam, you must adhere to the traffic regulations, including remaining on the bike path.
 It is not just observing the rules, but it is also respecting the lanes reserved for non-bikes.

-If you’re pedaling your bike on the sidewalk, get off and walk it; the sidewalks are for foot traffic.
-It is also not acceptable to ride through pedestrian zones only because a sign indicates that you are in a pedestrian-only zone even if someone else is also bicycling there, and vice versa.
+If you pedal your bike on the sidewalk, get off and walk it; the sidewalks are for foot traffic.
+It is also unacceptable to ride through pedestrian zones only because a sign indicates that you are in a pedestrian-only zone, even if someone else is also bicycling there, and vice versa.

 This behavior may also be subject to a fine.
-There’s really no point in straying.
-Staying in your lane will allow you to enjoy a pleasant and traffic-free biking experience on the road without cars or pedestrians to worry about, so why stray?
+There’s no point in straying.
+Staying in your lane will allow you to enjoy a pleasant and traffic-free biking experience without cars or pedestrians to worry about, so why stray?